ContractLabs/boundry/README.md

 Which script do you want to run?
 >>script/SampleDeploy.s.sol

-Enter the network to which you want to deploy:
+Enter the network to which you want to folk:
 >>fuji

 Enter calldata of target function: